sass/perl-libsass/lib/CSS/Sass.md

 - `$css = sass_compile(source_code, options)`
 - `($css, $err, $srcmap) = sass_compile(source_code, options)`

-    This compiles the Sass string that is passed in the first parameter.
-It returns both the CSS and the error in list context and just the CSS in scalar context.
-One of the returned values will always be `undef`, but never both.
+    Compiles the given Sass source code.
+It returns CSS, error and source map in list context or just the CSS in scalar context.
+Either CSS or error will be `undef`, but never both.

 # OPTIONS